 I know that this is not necessarily a Passover dessert, but it is perfect for your Seder table.
 Eton Mess is a traditional British dessert made up of meringue, strawberries, and cream.
 I was actually making this with the Royal Wedding in mind, but then it struck me that this dessert is Passover perfection.
-The Passover meal is one of my favorite meals all year, but the dessert usually lacks.
+The Passover meal is one of my favorite meals all year, but the dessert is usually lacking.
 Without the use of leavening, dessert can really take a back burner.
 Last year, I made a delicious matzo toffee, but this year I making Eton Mess.

 It is very simple to put together.
 I made my own meringues, but of course, you can buy them.
 You can make your meringues up to a week ahead of time if you keep them in an airtight container.
-I used some frozen raspberries to make a syrup, and whipped some cream.
+I used some frozen raspberries to make a syrup and whipped some cream.
 Some beautiful fresh berries and you have a light and airy spring dessert.
 Most of the pieces of this dessert can be made ahead of time and assembled right before you are going to serve it.

 This recipe is more about a technique than a recipe.
 It really depends on how many people you need to serve.
 I think of it more in terms of layers.
-I originally started making this dessert in mason jars, thinking that it would be adorable for a picnic (and it would) but I did not like how they photographed.
+I originally started making this dessert in mason jars, thinking that it would be adorable for a picnic (and it would) but I did not like how they photographed it.
 I made some in a bowl as well, and you can make them as small or as large as you would like.

 For the meringue (adapted from Simply Recipes):

-3 egg whites at room temperature
+- 3 egg whites at room temperature

-pinch of salt
+- pinch of salt

-1 cup sugar
+- 1 cup sugar

-1 teaspoon vinegar
+- 1 teaspoon vinegar

 To assemble the Eton Mess:

-fresh berries (I used strawberries and blueberries)
+- fresh berries (I used strawberries and blueberries)

-freshly whipped cream
+- freshly whipped cream

-Start with a few meringues and break them apart.
+Step 4: Start with a few meringues and break them apart.
 Put them in the bottom of the bowl that you are making these in.
 Layer some berries.

-Add a layer of whipped cream and raspberry sauce.
+Step 5: Add a layer of whipped cream and raspberry sauce.
 A quick note about the raspberry sauce: I just took a bag of frozen raspberries and put them in a saucepan with a few Tablespoons of sugar and a squirt of lemon juice.
-I brought it to a bubble, and then strained it with a sieve.
+I brought it to a bubble and then strained it with a sieve.
 You could also puree the whole sauce, but I did not.
 It really doesn’t matter at all.

-Keep layering until you run out of the components.
+Step 6: Keep layering until you run out of the components.